w3c/wot/testing/plan.md

 4. Validation against OWL ontology.
 TD uses several interferencing rules based on OWL, and additional tests can be used to verify that inferenced values (for example) are consistent.
+5. Special case processing (currently not performed; TBD).
+   If necessary, special-purpose tools may need to be built to validate any requirements not captured by the above four approaches.

-The application of the above tests is currently performed using the [Thingweb Playground](http://plugfest.thingweb.io/playground/) tool using code and schemas defined in the
+The application of the first four of the above tests is currently performed using the [Thingweb Playground](http://plugfest.thingweb.io/playground/) tool using code and schemas defined in the
 [Thingweb Playground Git Repo](https://github.com/thingweb/thingweb-playground).